dabeaz/lifty/README.md

 could it be?
 An elevator goes up and down.
 Doors open and close.
 Maybe it's kind of like a glorified toaster.

-## A Simulated Elevator
+## Overview

+An elevator is an object from everyday experience that most people would claim to understand.
+However, elevators are surprisingly devious.
+Thus, an elevator makes a great problem domain for all sorts of computer science problems involving algorithms, design, testing, systems, formal verification, software engineering, and more.

+What you'll find here is a simulator of elevator hardware with none of the brains of an elevator.
+Thus, think of it as a kind of empty canvas for exploring various kinds of programming projects involving elevators (see the "Ideas" section at the end for possible projects).

-What you'll find here is a hardware simulator for a very basic elevator system consisting of a single elevator car in a five-floor building.
+The simulator models a single elevator car in a five-floor building.
 It's nothing fancy--the image below gives you an overall idea of the setup.